opleary/PHP2650Project/index.md

 50), we see an integrated brier score of 0.068 for the random survival forest and 0.073 for the conditional inference forest.
 Recall that a lower score means better performance.
-While the random survival forest performs better here, we see that the difference is marginal and perhaps negligible.
+While the random survival forest performs better here, the difference is marginal and perhaps negligible.

     ##
     ## Integrated Brier score (crps):